 In Madden, there is one universal truth: you know better than the computer.
-This is true in covering the short pass game more so than perhaps most other area of the game.
+This is true in covering the short pass game more so than perhaps most of the other areas of the game.

-Your middle linebacker is crucial for covering short passes and for stopping the run game – it is arguably the best position to user on defense.
+Your middle linebacker is crucial for covering short passes and for stopping the run game – it is arguably the best position to use on defense.

 Play the Right Kind of Defense

 If you want to find a great cover 2 defensive playbook, the best defensive playbooks are listed here.
-You should find a playbook that focuses on man to man coverage in cover 2, that deploys good blitzes and has plays that you are comfortable with.
+You should find a playbook that focuses on man-to-man coverage in cover 2, deploys good blitzes, and has plays that you are comfortable with.

 Have the Right Players